uw-echospace/group-website/content/authors/adkris/_index.md

 I am a student at the University of Washington majoring in Electrical Engineering intending to concentrate in Digital Signal Processing and Neural Engineering.
 I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.

-My core competency is in programming, with an expertise in Java and Python.
-I aim to use my programming skills to aid in ecological & environmental conservation.
+My core competency is in programming, with an expertise in Python.
+I aim to understand how signal processing and machine learning methods can be used to better understand bioacoustic data in order to aid in ecological & environmental conservation.

 At Echospace, I am developing and applying computational methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
 We collect our echolocation data from local bat colonies by deploying AudioMoths, which are autonomous recording units, at the Union Bay Natural Area beside the Husky Football Stadium.